 Life for the monks at New Camaldoli Hermitage in Big Sur is by definition an exercise in isolation, but extreme weather in 2016 forced that isolation to new levels.
-In February the monastery was effectively cut off from its normal stream of visitors and guests after powerful winter rain storms dubbed "atmospheric rivers" pounded the California coastline, damaging Highway 1 and nearby access roads.
+The monastery was effectively cut off from its normal stream of visitors and guests after powerful winter rain storms dubbed "atmospheric rivers" pounded the California coastline, damaging Highway 1 and nearby access roads.

 Several monks and staff decided to ride out the isolation, enduring multiple health crises and two deaths as they persisted in their devoted, austere lifestyles in this remote mountain community.
 It was six months before they were able to accept guests again.

 Life for the monks at New Camaldoli Hermitage in Big Sur is by definition an exercise in isolation, but extreme weather in 2016 forced that isolation to new levels.
-In February the monastery was effectively cut off from its normal stream of visitors and guests after powerful winter rain storms dubbed "atmospheric rivers" pounded the California coastline, damaging Highway 1 and nearby access roads.
+The monastery was effectively cut off from its normal stream of visitors and guests after powerful winter rain storms dubbed "atmospheric rivers" pounded the California coastline, damaging Highway 1 and nearby access roads.

 Several monks and staff decided to ride out the isolation, enduring multiple health crises and two deaths as they persisted in their devoted, austere lifestyles in this remote mountain community.
 It was six months before they were able to accept guests again.